corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 ### Finance - not compatible

-Collaborative Recovery is *not* compatible with the [legacy](https://docs.corda.net/api-stability-guarantees.html) Corda Finance module.
+Collaborative Recovery is *not* compatible with the legacy Corda Finance module.
 This is due to the way Confidential Identities are used as a part of the `CashPaymentFlow`.

-Please consider avoiding Corda Finance in the favour of Tokens and Accounts SDKs.
+In general lease consider avoiding Corda Finance in favour of [Tokens](../../cordapps/token-skd) and Accounts SDKs.